Xaviervu/javascriptengine/README.md

 --------------

 - The application reads javascript code and writes the code result.
+- the call of an promise function gets a result on onSuccess (or on eFalure) callback
 -------

 Current problems
 --------------
+- Can't upload too big script
 - Call hostlog function
 - Create a function in JS to get a callback in Kotlin with input and output arguments
 - Debug TS